AndreiRupertti/newman-contract/README.md

 If you are not familiar with Consumer-Driven contract tests using Postman, I recommend you to read [this article](https://medium.com/better-practices/consumer-driven-contract-testing-using-postman-f3580dba5370).

-> :warning: This package is in early development and can still have major changes

 #### Features:

 - Creates a boilerplate collection for contract testing
 - Human readable error messages
-- Easy sorce control over your contracts
+- Easy source control over your contracts
 - Able to use `process.env` to build collections
 - Support for esModules
 - Typescipt definitions